-Material Section 50 (1) (1) The accounting authority for a public entity must - (a) exercise the duty of utmost care to ensure reasonable protection of the assets and records of the public entity; Appropriate systems of control and risk management are maintained as well as a risk management plan which is reviewed quarterly by management.
+REGULATION LEVEL OF COMPLIANCE Section 50 (1) (a) exercise the duty of utmost care to ensure reasonable protection of the assets and records of the public entity; Appropriate systems of control and risk management are maintained as well as a risk management plan which is reviewed quarterly by management.
 Internal auditors conduct regular reviews according to an approved audit plan to ensure that the internal controls are effective and efficient. (b) act with fidelity, honesty, integrity and in the best interest of the public entity in managing the financial affairs of the public entity; merSETA sets high standards for good governance and ethical behaviour.
 The entity has adopted the Batho Pele values as its core values (We Care, We Serve, We Belong).
-The best interest of the public entity is always relevant and reflected in the strategic plan as approved by the Accounting Authority and the implementation of the strategic plan is of the utmost importance. (c) on request, disclose to the Executive Authority responsible for that public entity or the legislature to which the public entity is accountable, all material facts, including those reasonably discoverable, which in any way influence the decision or action of the Executive Authority or that legislature; and merSETA is committed to have an open and transparent culture and to disclose any quantitative and qualitative facts: Any fact discovered of which the amount exceeds the materiality figure; Any unplanned events that affect the fulfilment of the entity's mandate; Any activity that is outside the parameters of the provisions of the Skills Development Act, No 97 of 1998 (as amended); and Any fact discovered of which its omission or misstatement will affect the functioning of the entity.
+The best interest of the public entity is always relevant and reflected in the strategic plan as approved by the Accounting Authority and the implementation of the strategic plan is of the utmost importance. (c) on request, disclose to the Executive Authority responsible for that public entity or the legislature to which the public entity is accountable, all material facts, including those reasonably discoverable, which in any way influence the decision or action of the Executive Authority or that legislature; and merSETA is committed to have an open and transparent culture and to disclose any quantitative and qualitative facts: • Any fact discovered of which the amount exceeds the materiality figure; • Any unplanned events that affect the fulfilment of the entity's mandate; • Any activity that is outside the parameters of the provisions of the Skills Development Act, No 97 of 1998 (as amended); and